-An R-value of 4.4 makes the Double V appropriate for year-round use in the lower 48, and plenty of warmth to help the reluctant camper get outside, and sprawl out beside their sweetie underneath the stars.
-Though thin, this mat is insulated with Klymit's proprietary synthetic insulation and the chambers created by the V weld patterning limit air circulation, so the Double V doesn't suffer from circulating cold air like the Nemo Nomad and the Soundasleep Camping Series.
+An R-value of 4.4 makes the Double V appropriate for year-round use in the lower 48, and offers plenty of warmth to help the reluctant camper get outside, and sprawl out beside their sweetie underneath the stars.
+Though thin, this mat is insulated with Klymit's proprietary synthetic insulation and the chambers created by the V weld patterning limit air circulation, so the Double V doesn't suffer from circulating cold air.
 Additional warmth comes from the snuggle factor you can only get on a double pad.
-The Exped MegaMat Duo is warmer, but you're not likely to want to lug that nearly 10 pound behemoth very far in the woods.
+Foam pads that we tested are warmer (and more comfortable), but not as packable.

-At 3.6 pounds, the Insulated Double V is about the same weight as two (kinda heavy) backpacking sleeping pads, and it's the lightest pad in this review, even lighter than the Nemo Nomad, which is only sized for one.
-The Double V is warmer than most of the air mattresses that we tested, and more packable than any other mats in the review, despite being sized for two.
+At 3.6 pounds, the Insulated Double V is about the same weight as two (kinda heavy) backpacking sleeping pads.
+The Double V is warmer than most of the air mattresses that we tested, and more packable than any other mats in the review, despite being sized for two, making it rather versatile.

-The Double V packs down to a svelte 7X12", a little larger than the Nemo Nomad, but not by much, especially considering it's a pad for two.
-It's small enough for a carry-on and easily fits in larger luggage, not something we can say about foam core pads that we tested.
+The Double V packs down to a svelte 7X12".
+It's small enough for a carry-on and easily fits in larger luggage, not something we can say about the foam core pads that we tested.
 If packability is your top priority, then this is a great option.

-One hundred and sixty dollars for this lightweight cuddle space is in the middle of the pack, and we think it is an awesome deal considering its versatility and the fact that it's for two.
-That's $80 per person, compared to the inexpensive Soundasleep Camping Series that goes for $120 and only fits one.
+The price for this lightweight cuddle space is in the middle of the pack, and we think it is an awesome deal considering its versatility and the fact that it's for two.

 This Klymit Double V is way more usable than we expected.
 A bicycle built for two isn't the most practical way to bike around, but it sure can be fun.
 The same can be said for the double pad.
 Sure it's a little heavy, but it's worth the smiles, and while a little novel, this pad is lightweight and warm enough that it's likely to get used more than you'd think.